 Remember, when you’re using Super Cruise, you must pay attention while driving and should not use a hand-held device.

 Super Cruise requires a working electrical system, cell reception and GPS signal.
-After the initial Super Cruise trial included with vehicle purchase ends, it also requires an eligible Connected Services† plan (Premium, Connected Vehicle or a standalone Super Cruise plan).
+After the initial Super Cruise trial included with vehicle purchase ends, it also requires an eligible Connected Services† plan (standalone Super Cruise plan).

 Using Super Cruise Responsibly